 - 1. Per admission deductibles.
 A per admission deductible is an amount that must be paid upon your admission as an inpatient in an out-of-network hospital. - 2.
 Copayments.
 A copayment is a fixed dollar amount you must pay on receipt of care.
-The most common example is a copayment that must be paid when you go to a doctor's office.

-- 3. Coinsurance.
+The most common example is a copayment that must be paid when you go to a doctor's office. - 3.
+Coinsurance.
 Coinsurance is the amount that you must pay as a percent of the allowed amount. - 4.
 Amounts in excess of the allowed amount.
 As a general rule, the allowed amount may often be significantly less than the provider's actual charges.
 You should be aware that when using out-of-network providers you can incur significant out-of-pocket expenses as the provider has not contracted with us or their local Blue Cross and/or Blue Shield plan for a negotiated rate and they can bill you for amounts in excess of the allowed amount.
-As one example, certain out-of-network facility claims may include very expensive ancillary charges (such as implantable devices) for which no extra reimbursement is available as these charges are not separately considered under the plan.
-This means you could be responsible for these charges if you use an out-of-network provider. - 5.
-Specialty Drug Financial Assistance: Only the amount you pay out-of-pocket for your specialty drugs will apply to your cost-sharing responsibilities or out-of-pocket limit.
-The dollar amount of any financial assistance provided to you by providers or manufacturers will not count towards coinsurance, copays, or deductible cost-sharing responsibilities or out-of-pocket limit
+As one example, out-of-network facility claims may often include very expensive ancillary charges (such as implantable devices) for which no extra reimbursement is available as these charges are not separately considered under the plan.
+This means you will be responsible for these charges if you use an out-of-network provider.